ning-sy210/Results-Summary-Component/README.md

   width: $border-length;
   height: $border-length;

-  // each corner is made with a position: absolute square, and the corner edges are made by adding
+  // each corner is made with a `position: absolute` square, and the corner edges are
-  // styles to the relevant edges of that square, for example:
+  // made by adding styles to the relevant edges of that square, for example:
-  //   - for bottom-right corner, add border-bottom-right-radius, border-style: solid and border-width
+  //   - bottom-right corner:
+  //       1. add negative offset to `bottom` and `right` CSS properties
-  //     to bottom and right edges of bottom-right square
+  //       2. add `border-style: solid` and `border-width` to the bottom and right edges
+  //          of bottom-right square
+  //       3. add `border-bottom-right-radius`
+  //
+  //   - top-left corner:
+  //       1. add negative offset to `top` and `left` CSS properties
-  //   - for top-left corner, add border-top-left-radius, border-style: solid and border-width to top
+  //       2. add `border-style: solid` and `border-width` to the top and left edges
-  //     and left edges of top-left square, and etc
+  //          of top-left square
+  //       3. add `border-top-left-radius`
+  //
+  //   - and similarly for the other two corners
   @each $y in $y-axis-pos {
     @each $x in $x-axis-pos {
       &.#{$y}-#{$x} {